Pentagon to require COVID vaccine for all troops by Sept. 15

 According to defense officials, some senior military leaders have expressed support for making the vaccine mandatory believing it will help keep the force healthy.
 Military commanders have also struggled to separate vaccinated recruits from unvaccinated recruits during early portions of basic training across the services in order to prevent infections.
 So, for some, a mandate could make training and housing less complicated.

-Navy officials said this week that there has been only one case of COVID-19 hospitalization among sailors and Marines who are fully vaccinated.
+Navy officials said last week that there has been only one case of COVID-19 hospitalization among sailors and Marines who are fully vaccinated.
 In comparison, the Navy said there have been more than 123 hospitalizations “in a similarly sized group of unvaccinated sailors and Marines.”
 It said fewer than 3% of its immunized troops have tested positive for COVID-19.

 The other military services did not provide similar data.